Analysis | Tracking Trump’s effort to stay in office by any means necessary

 Limiting U.S. Postal Service resources.
 The admission that he opposes sufficient funding for handling mail-in voting is only part of recent administration changes that threaten to hobble the Postal Service.

-The service’s new postmaster general, Trump donor Louis DeJoy, has revamped overtime rules and internal systems ostensibly centered on saving money that have slowed delivery around the country.
+The service’s new postmaster general, Trump donor Louis DeJoy, has revamped overtime rules and internal systems, moves that are ostensibly centered on saving money but that have slowed delivery throughout the country.
 DeJoy has further determined that mail-in ballots will cost more than twice as much as in years past, increasing the burden on states running expanded mail-balloting programs.

-“In recent weeks, the Postal Service has warned states that long-standing classification practices for ballots and other political mailings may not be enough to ensure timely delivery for the November election,” The Post's Jacob Bogage reported on Wednesday, “exacerbating Democrats’ fears that Trump is using the nation’s mail service to aid his reelection bid."
+“In recent weeks, the Postal Service has warned states that long-standing classification practices for ballots and other political mailings may not be enough to ensure timely delivery for the November election,” The Washington Post’s Jacob Bogage reported on Wednesday, “exacerbating Democrats’ fears that Trump is using the nation’s mail service to aid his reelection bid.”

-It's worth noting that Trump was questioned this week about the effect his plan to halt collection of payroll taxes would have on Social Security, which is primarily funded through the tax.
-The president casually said that Social Security would simply use general fund money instead, making up any shortfall.
+It’s worth noting that Trump was questioned this week about the effect his plan to halt the collection of payroll taxes would have on Social Security, which is primarily funded through the tax.
+The president casually said that Social Security would simply use general-fund money instead, making up any shortfall.
 Were he interested in bolstering the Postal Service, he could very easily make a similar assertion.

 Objecting to expansions of voting access.
-Beyond apparently meddling with the mail, Trump and his team have taken steps to block state efforts to broaden mail-in voting.
+Beyond changes at the Postal Service, Trump and his team have taken steps to block state efforts to broaden mail-in voting.

-In Nevada, Trump's reelection campaign sued to stop a proposal which would send absentee ballots to active voters.
+In Nevada, Trump’s reelection campaign sued to stop a proposal that would send absentee ballots to active voters.
 In Pennsylvania, the campaign sued to, among other things, limit the ability of voters to drop their ballots off instead of mailing them in.

 Again, the reasoning is clear.
-In addition to his belief that Democrats benefit from mail-in balloting, polling has shown both that Democrats are more concerned about contracting the coronavirus and, relatedly, are more likely to vote by mail.
-A poll from Pew Research released on Thursday showed that 60 percent of those planning to vote for Trump indicated they would vote in person on Election Day, while about the same percentage of likely Biden voters said they planned to vote by mail.
+In addition to his belief that Democrats benefit from mail-in balloting, polling has shown that Democrats are more concerned about contracting the coronavirus and, relatedly, are more likely to vote by mail.
+A Pew Research Center poll released Thursday showed that 60 percent of those planning to vote for Trump indicated they would vote in person on Election Day, while about the same percentage of likely Biden voters said they planned to vote by mail.

 If they can.

 Alleging fraud.
-Trump's opposition to mail-in voting is not usually explicitly predicated on impeding Democrats but, instead, on the false claim that expanded mail-in voting will lead to rampant voter fraud.
+Trump’s opposition to mail-in voting is usually not explicitly predicated on impeding Democrats but, instead, on the false claim that expanded mail-in voting will lead to rampant voter fraud.
 His administration and campaign have repeatedly insisted that fraud will balloon in a world of expanded mail balloting, often using loosely related or completely unrelated events as rationales for assuming that fraud will be commonplace.

-In addition to serving as a rationale for lawsuits like those identified above, these fraud claims have another obvious benefit: should the race not be decided conclusively by in-person voting on Election Day, Trump will be able to claim that uncounted ballots (likely to favor Democrats, as shown by Pew) are necessarily tainted by fraud and should be discounted.
+In addition to serving as a rationale for lawsuits such as those identified above, these fraud claims have another obvious benefit: Should the race not be decided conclusively by in-person voting on Election Day, Trump will be able to claim that uncounted ballots (likely to favor Democrats, as shown by Pew) are necessarily tainted by fraud and should be discounted.

-Voter fraud, both in-person and by mail, continues to be vanishingly rare, and there’s no evidence at all that there exists any broad effort to illegally skew the vote, despite Trump’s repeated claims.
+Voter fraud, both in person and by mail, continues to be vanishingly rare, and there is no evidence at all that there exists any broad effort to illegally skew the vote, despite Trump’s repeated claims.

 Encouraging foreign influence

 Seeking a Biden probe from Ukraine.
-Trump's willingness to encourage foreign actors to influence the election — which can be a violation of federal law — led to his impeachment late last year.
-He admits to having asked Ukrainian President Volodymyr Zelensky to announce an investigation into Biden, for example, claiming that this was part of his efforts to uproot corruption.
+Trump’s apparent willingness to encourage foreign actors to influence the election — which can be a violation of federal law — led to his impeachment late last year.
+He admits to having asked Ukrainian President Volodymyr Zelensky to announce an investigation of Biden, for example, claiming that this was part of his efforts to uproot corruption.

-Before that call with Zelensky, though, Trump had expressed little to no interest in battling international corruption, nor is that what he actually asked Zelensky.
-What he clearly wanted, as the impeachment investigation made clear, was leverage from Ukraine against his likely presidential opponent.
+Before that call with Zelensky, though, Trump had expressed little to no interest in battling international corruption, nor is that what he actually asked of Zelensky.
+What he clearly wanted, as argued in the impeachment investigation, was leverage from Ukraine against his likely presidential opponent.

 The conversation in which Trump made that request of Zelensky occurred in July 2019.
-A month prior, ABC News's George Stephanopoulos asked Trump if he would accept foreign assistance in the election or turn the information over to law enforcement.
+A month prior, ABC News’s George Stephanopoulos asked Trump whether he would accept foreign assistance in the election or turn the information over to law enforcement.

 “I think maybe you do both,” Trump replied.

 Reportedly encouraging China to weigh in on his behalf.
-As we reported earlier this month, his interactions with Ukraine weren't the only such effort.
-His former national security adviser John Bolton alleged that Trump had pressured China to aid his reelection as well.
+As we reported in June, his interactions with Ukraine allegedly weren’t the only such effort.
+John Bolton, his former national security adviser, alleged that Trump had pressured China to aid his reelection as well.

 “Trump said approvingly that there was great hostility to China among the Democrats,” Bolton wrote.
-“Trump then, stunningly, turned the conversation to the coming U.S. presidential election, alluding to China’s economic capability and pleading with Xi to ensure he’d win.
-He stressed the importance of farmers and increased Chinese purchases of soybeans and wheat in the electoral outcome."
+“Trump then, stunningly, turned the conversation to the coming U.S. presidential election, alluding to China’s economic capability and pleading with [President Xi Jinping] to ensure he’d win.
+He stressed the importance of farmers and increased Chinese purchases of soybeans and wheat in the electoral outcome.”

 Reportedly encouraging Brazil to weigh in.
-Something similar happened in Brazil, where the ambassador nominated by Trump allegedly asked that the country reduce tariffs on ethanol to boost Trump’s support in the Midwest.
-Asked earlier this week if he’d asked his ambassador to push Brazil for reduced tariffs, Trump said that “we haven’t really discussed that too much, but at some point we probably will be."
+Something similar appeared to happen in Brazil, where the ambassador nominated by Trump allegedly asked that the country reduce tariffs on ethanol to boost Trump’s support in the Midwest.
+Asked earlier this week whether he’d asked his ambassador to push Brazil for reduced tariffs, Trump said that “we haven’t really discussed that too much, but at some point we probably will be.”

-Refusing to firmly reject Russia's ongoing efforts.
-Then, of course, there's Russia.
-An assessment from the intelligence community delineated Russia's efforts to interfere in the 2020 election on Trump's behalf, as the country did four years ago.
+Refusing to firmly reject Russia’s ongoing efforts.
+Then, of course, there’s Russia.
+An assessment from the intelligence community delineated Russia’s efforts to interfere in the 2020 election in favor of Trump, as the country did four years ago.

 Trump continues to deny that Russia seeks to help him (“You know who else is not happy with us winning?
-Russia,” he said on Monday) and to ignore calls to address the interference effort.
+Russia,” he said Monday) and to ignore calls to address the interference effort.

 On Wednesday, he suggested that Russia wasn’t the problem with election interference.